joshsmith112/retail-analysis/README.md

-# Florida Retail Performance Dashboard
+# Retail Sales Analysis

 ## Overview
-This project focuses on analyzing retail sales performance across multiple locations in Florida.
-The goal was to identify trends in sales, customer behavior, and seasonal patterns using SQL and Power BI.
+This project analyzes retail sales data to understand customer behavior, product performance, and overall revenue trends.
+The goal was to identify key drivers of revenue and provide recommendations to improve sales performance.

 ## Tools Used
 - SQL
-- Power BI

-## Data Preparation
+## Data Analysis
-Multiple datasets were combined using SQL joins to create a unified dataset.
-A view was created to simplify the data structure before connecting it to Power BI for visualization.
+SQL was used to explore relationships between customer demographics, product categories, and purchasing behavior.
+Queries included aggregations, grouping, and filtering to identify trends and patterns.

 ## Key Insights
-- Sales show clear seasonal trends, with higher performance during warmer periods
-- Certain locations consistently outperform others in average sales
+- Certain product categories generate significantly more revenue than others
-- Customer distribution is relatively balanced across demographic groups
+- Customer demographics play a role in purchasing behavior
+- Some high-revenue categories also have lower product ratings, indicating potential quality issues
-- Sales fluctuate over time with noticeable peaks during high-demand periods
+- Sales patterns remain relatively consistent across different time periods

 ## Business Recommendations
-- Increase staffing and inventory during high-performing seasonal periods
-- Focus on high-performing locations for growth and expansion opportunities
+- Focus marketing efforts on high-performing product categories
+- Investigate low-rated products in high-revenue categories to improve customer satisfaction
-- Use customer demographic data to improve targeted marketing strategies
+- Use customer demographic data to better target promotions and offers
-- Monitor sales trends over time to better forecast demand
+- Evaluate product performance regularly to optimize inventory and sales strategy

 ## Conclusion
-This dashboard demonstrates how combining SQL and Power BI can provide valuable insights into retail performance.
-The analysis highlights the impact of seasonal trends and location-based performance on overall business success.
+This project demonstrates how SQL can be used to analyze retail data and uncover meaningful business insights.
+Understanding customer behavior and product performance can help drive better decision-making and improve overall revenue.